Age of majority

+Age of majority varies by country or territory.

-The age of majority is the legal age of adulthood as declared in law.
-It is the moment when a person ceases to be considered a minor, and assumes legal control over their person, actions, and decisions, gaining rights denied to them prior to that moment, while also terminating the rights a parent has over them.
+The age of majority is the age defining legal adulthood.
+At majority, a minor becomes an adult, assuming legal control over their person, actions, and decisions, gaining new rights, and ending parental rights.

 Most countries set the age of majority at 18, but some jurisdictions have a higher age and others lower.
 The word majority here refers to having greater years and being of full age as opposed to minority, the state of being a minor.
 The law in a given jurisdiction may not actually use the term "age of majority".
 The term refers to a collection of laws bestowing the status of adulthood.

 Explanation

 The term age of majority can be confused with the similar concept of the age of license.
 As a legal term, license means permission, referring to a legally enforceable right or privilege.
 Thus, the age of license for a specific activity, e.g. the age of licence to drive a motorcar or a motorcycle of a given mechanical power, is the minimum age at which a person may be authorised for that activity.
 The age of majority, on the other hand, recognises that the person has become a legal adult in that jurisdiction.

 Many ages of license coincide with the age of majority to recognize the transition to legal adulthood, but they are nonetheless legally distinct concepts.
 One need not have attained the age of majority to have permission to exercise certain rights and responsibilities.
 Some ages of license may be higher, lower, or match the age of majority.

 For example, to purchase alcoholic beverages, the age of license is 21 in all U.S. states.
 Another example is the voting age, which prior to 1971 was 21 in the US, as was the age of majority in all or most states.
 After the voting age was lowered from 21 to 18, the age of majority was lowered to 18 in most states.
 In most US states, one may obtain a driver's license, consent to sexual activity, and gain full-time employment at age 16 even though the age of majority is 18 in most states.
 In the Republic of Ireland the age of majority is 18, but one must be 21 or over to stand for election to the Houses of the Oireachtas.
 Also, in Portugal the age of majority is 18, and citizens who have reached that age are also eligible to run for Parliament, but they need to be 35 or over in order to run for president.